abhishek200319/laravel-autocrud/README.md

 # Laravel AutoCrud

-Laravel AutoCrud is a handy package that helps you quickly create CRUD (Create, Read, Update, Delete) API endpoints for your Laravel applications.
+Laravel AutoCrud is a handy package that helps you quickly create CRUD API(Create, Read, Update, Delete) API endpoints for your Laravel applications.
 With just a single Artisan command, you can generate all the necessary files to manage your resources effortlessly.

 ## Installation